lee-dohm/lee-dohm/README.md

 # About

-Coder, gamer, geek, dad, movie buff and Open Source Content Strategist at @github.
+Coder, gamer, geek, dad, movie buff and Open Source Community Manager formerly at GitHub.

 * **Pronouns:** he/him/his
 * [More than you probably wanted to know](https://www.lee-dohm.com/about/)